Subtle Signs that Your Cat is Aging

-Eye problems in aging cats can present as a primary condition or secondary to a larger health issues.
-Some of the most common primary eye conditions in cats are trauma, cancers, and glaucoma (increased intraocular pressure).
+Eye problems in aging cats can present as a primary condition or secondary to a larger health issue.
+Some of the most common primary eye conditions in cats are trauma, cancer, and glaucoma (increased intraocular pressure).

 Any of the following signs warrant a trip to the vet for a close examination:

 - Pawing at the eye or excessive blinking

 - Engorged (swollen) blood vessels in the sclera, or whites of the eyes

 - Pupils that remain dilated even in high light, or are two different sizes